Public opinions and social trends, Great Britain: 22 May to 2 June 2024

 Sampling and weighting

-In the latest period (8 to 19 May 2024), we sampled 4,989 households.
+In the latest period (22 May to 2 June 2024), we sampled 4,999 households.
 This sample was randomly selected from people who had previously completed the Labour Market Survey (LMS) or OPN.
-The responding sample for the latest period contained 2,616 individuals, representing a 52% response rate.
-This response rate is higher than in previous periods, likely as a result of an unconditional non-financial incentive (items of stationery) to participate being added to the survey in the latest period.
+The responding sample for the latest period contained 2,619 individuals, representing a 52% response rate.

 Estimates for some groups of the population may be subject to greater uncertainty because of smaller sample sizes for these groups (for example, younger adults).